salimkhazem/mirage-eacl/README.md

 Multilingual evaluation routinely reports that a model “loses _X_ points” when moving from a source language to a target language.
 That observed score drop is real, but its usual interpretation is not automatic: it combines a change in model ability with any change in item difficulty introduced by translation.

 MIRAGE formalizes this ambiguity.
-It shows that the cross-lingual _ability_ gap is not identified from a parallel benchmark—even when every model answers every item in every language.
+It shows that the cross-lingual _ability_ gap is not identified from a parallel benchmark even when every model answers every item in every language.
 The repository provides the theory, estimators, simulation checks, empirical analyses, robustness studies, and manuscript artifacts supporting that result.

 ## What the data can and cannot identify